 Vayyar Care (exclusively with Amazon)- available in the US

 This system uses the best radio wave 3D imaging technology on the market today.

 Vayyar Care, used to be called Walabot home.

 It is a system in-home automatic fall detection and medical alert system, which monitors your loved one’s body position like no other.

 It has recently teamed up with Amazon to provide 24/7 monitoring center, and you now have to have an Alexa device and an Alexa Together subscription.

 The system can see if a person is standing, sitting or lying down, and so can detect falls.

 There are no cameras, no buttons, no wearables – your parents will love that !

-- You simply place the main device on your loved one’s walls depending on how many rooms you wish to cover
+- You simply place a device in the wall on each room you wish to cover

 - there are relay devices you can put up in other rooms depending on how big the home is